 A job class limit can be specified for each MAS member that limits the number of concurrently executing jobs in any execution class.
 Different limits can be set for each class, and each can be dynamically changed via operator command.
 The limits are effective for both traditional JES2 managed job classes as well as WLM managed job classes.
-This option might be used when putting a single lpar into maintenance mode, it is possible with just a couple of commands to stop all further job selection, except for the jobclass or jobclasses that maintenance jobs will run in, and then to restore the original environment that probably allowed any jobclass to execute.
+This option might be used when putting a single LPAR into maintenance mode, it is possible with just a couple of commands to stop all further job selection, except for the jobclass or jobclasses that maintenance jobs will run in, and then to restore the original environment that probably allowed any jobclass to execute.
 This option can be used when WLM management is in effect for a jobclass, to allow jobs in a single jobclass to run on only a single MAS member.
 This option can also be used to prevent WLM from starting too many jobs of a particular class, before it has a chance to determine the overall effect of the jobs on the system.
+Since the same thing can now be accomplished via the \$T JOBCLASS command with the XEQMEMBER(membername)=MAX= parm, we suggest that you allow JES2 to directly control the maximum number of jobs that can run concurrently on each member of a MAS configuration rather than use this older feature of the Shared Spool Mods.
+Of course either will work.

-A mask value can be set that is used to select characters from the userid or jobname that is associated with each job, and the number of concurrently executing jobs may be limited for all jobs with a matching resultant value.
+A mask value can be set that is used to select characters from the userid or jobname that are associated with each job, and the number of concurrently executing jobs may be limited for all jobs with a matching resultant value.

 Masks are composed of up to 8 characters, with each character being either an asterisk, or a character "U".
-The characters that form the userid are compared against the mask, and for each position in the mask with a 'U' the corresponding character from the userid is extracted.
-All of the extracted characters from the userid are then concatenated, to form an intermediate result.
-All jobs with the same intermediate result are considered to belong to the same group, and it is that group that the limit, if any, is imposed against.
+The characters of the user id are compared against the mask.
+For each of the positions in the mask with a 'U' the corresponding characters from the userid are extracted.
+All of the extracted characters from the user id are then concatenated, to form an intermediate result.
+All jobs with the same intermediate result are considered to belong to the same group, and it is to that group that the limit, if any, is imposed.